 Reservations and Payment

 Programs are available Monday through Friday mornings (start time: 10 a.m.) from September until June.
 Staff permitting, programs also may be scheduled on select afternoons.
 Students may be divided into smaller groups.

 For 60-minute programs, in-county fees are $6 per student or chaperone; out-of county fees are $7 per student or chaperone.

 For 90-minute programs, in-county fees are $8 per student or chaperone; out-of county fees are $8 per student or chaperone.
 Teachers and aides are not charged.

 For 120-minute programs, in-county fees are $9 per student or chaperone; out-of county fees are $10 per student or chaperone.
 Teachers and aides are not charged.

 Payment, in full, is due on the day of your visit with check made payable to “Fairfax County Park Authority” or with Visa or MasterCard.

-Advance reservations are required and the schedule fills up quickly.
+Advance reservations are required, and the schedule fills quickly.
 To make a reservation request, use the Field Trip Calendar.
-Click on a date with availability and complete the reservation request form.
+Click on a date with availability, and complete the reservation request form.

 We look forward to your visit!

 Although SOL correlations are noted in the program descriptions below, most programs can be tailored to meet the needs of pre-school through 6th grades with advanced notice.
 Please discuss your field trip goals with a naturalist when reserving a program date.
 Programs fill quickly.